vinniciusgomes/kindle-highlights-scrappy/README.md

-# Kindle highlights extractor
+# Kindle Highlights Extractor

-This script extracts highlights from a Kindle-generated HTML file and outputs them as a JSON file.
-It uses BeautifulSoup to parse the HTML and extract relevant data.
+This script extracts highlights from the Kindle Notebook web application and outputs them as a JSON file.
+It uses Selenium to navigate the web application and BeautifulSoup to parse the HTML and extract relevant data.

 ## Features

-- Extracts highlights from Kindle HTML files
+- Extracts highlights from the Kindle Notebook web application
 - Outputs highlights in JSON format
-- Supports extracting location and content of highlights
+- Supports extracting location or page number and content of highlights
+- User-friendly input for book details (title, author, cover URL, and description)

 ## Requirements

 - Python 3.x
+- `selenium`
 - `beautifulsoup4`
 - `lxml` or `html.parser` (BeautifulSoup parser)
 - `re` (regular expression module, included in Python standard library)